Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

 \section{Introduction}

 In a pioneering work \cite{Mi}, Mikhalkin proved a correspondence of counts of algebraic curves in a toric surface with analogous counts of certain piecewise linear graphs called \emph{tropical curves}.
 Around the same time, Siebert and Nishinou \cite{NS} used very different groundbreaking techniques (toric degenerations and log geometry) to prove a genus $0$ correspondence theorem in any dimension.
-Building on this second approach, this article generalizes both these results in the following directions: \begin{itemize} \item to allow $\psi$-conditions on the curves (i.e. to consider descendant invariants) because such conditions are particularly useful in various applications, \item to generalize to all non-superabundant situations (no a priori genus or dimension restrictions), \item to allow incidence conditions in the toric boundary for applications to non-toric situations like non-toric blow-ups or Calabi-Yau degenerations, \item to allow arbitrary tropical cycles as incidence conditions, not just affine linear ones. \end{itemize}
+Building on this second approach, this article generalizes both these results in the following directions: \begin{itemize} \item to allow $\psi$-conditions on the curves (i.e.~to consider descendant invariants) because such conditions are particularly useful in various applications, \item to generalize to all non-superabundant situations (no a priori genus or dimension restrictions), \item to allow incidence conditions in the toric boundary for applications to non-toric situations like non-toric blow-ups or Calabi-Yau degenerations, \item to allow arbitrary tropical cycles as incidence conditions, not just affine linear ones. \end{itemize} To clarify: genus zero situations are always non-superabundant, but superabundant curves may contribute when $g>0$, especially if we also have $\dim \geq 3$, and also for $\dim =2$ if $\psi$-classes are present (see Remark~\ref{SuperExamples}).
+Even in these cases though, our result still gives the correspondence for the non-superabundant part of the invariant (in analogy to residual intersection theory).

 Mikhalkin suggested in \cite[\S3]{Mi2} that $\psi$-class conditions manifest in tropical geometry as higher-valence conditions at markings.
 Markwig-Rau \cite{MR} and M. Gross \cite{GrP2} proved genus $0$ descendant correspondence theorems involving higher-valent vertices for ordinary GW invariants of $\bb{P}^2$, later generalized by P. Overholser \cite{Over} also for $\bb{P}^2$.
 Note also \cite{Rau}'s work for $\bb{P}^1$ and $\bb{P}^1\times \bb{P}^1$.
 Notably, all these correspondence results are for ordinary Gromov-Witten invariants.
 We discuss the difference between these and the log invariants below.